WICG/controlled-frame/test_app/README.md

 The user data directory can be cleared to start Chrome in a fresh profile.

-3. Wait for Chrome to launch.
+3. Wait for Chrome to launch

+## Install the demo application

+Perform the steps below to run the demo app.

-4. Navigate to chrome://web-app-internals, install the app at http://localhost:8000
+1. Navigate to chrome://web-app-internals, install the app at http://localhost:8000

-5. Launch the Controlled Frame test app
+2. Launch the Controlled Frame test app

-In Chrome/Chromium, you should see the test app in chrome://apps.
-Click on it to launch the test app.
+In Chrome/Chromium, you should see the demo app in chrome://apps.
+Click on it to launch the IWA.